 Most formal recovery programs include some form of nutritional education.
 With this guidance, you’ll learn your way around a balanced meal.
 You may also feel inclined to investigate how certain foods affect your mood – a paradigm you probably never before starting treatment.

-For help and information to get you closer to a healthy recovery from substance abuse, contact Blueprints for Recovery today.
+For help and information to get you closer to a healthy recovery from substance abuse, contact The PAC Program today.